TheMeaner0/Pyss/README.md

-# Pyss
+# Pyss - Python Password Manager
-This is a Python project I'm working on to learn programming.
-Pyss is a command-line password manager designed for securely storing and retrieving user credentials.
-I am also learning tkinter to add a gui to this project.

-# Dependencies
-- Cryptography
-- Pyperclip
+**Pyss** is a simple yet secure password manager built with Python.
+This project for me to learn programming, I have plans to improve it with a graphical interface using Tkinter.

+## Features
+- Securely store and retrieve passwords
+- Copy passwords to clipboard using `pyperclip` (no need to expose passwords)
+- Encryption implemented with the `cryptography` library

-# Goals
+## Goals
-I have very few goals but here is a few I hope to accomplish
-- Learn python
-- Add a gui to Pyss
-- Improve Security
+- **Python Mastery**: Improve my programming with this project.
-- More ease of use
+- **GUI**: Currently this project is a command-line program in the future I will add a GUI with tkinter.
+- **Improve Security**: As the name as "Improve Secruity"
+- **Improve Usability**: Make Pyss more user-friendly.

+## Dependencies
+- `cryptography` (for encryption)
+- `pyperclip` (for clipboard management)

+Feel free to contribute or share any tips that could help me on this learning journey! :)